Wayback Machine: History

+Trouble with archiving projects resulted in an 87 percent drop in page captures among news publications from May to October 2025.
+By February 2026, a number of news organizations, such as The Guardian and the New York Times, had started blocking the Wayback Machine due to concerns over AI scraping of captures.

 Technical information

 The Wayback Machine's software has been developed to "crawl" the Web and download all publicly accessible information and data files on webpages, the Gopher hierarchy, the Netnews (Usenet) bulletin board system, and software.
 The information collected by these 'crawlers' does not include all the content available on the Internet since much of the data is restricted by the publisher or stored in databases that are not accessible.
 To overcome inconsistencies in partially cached websites, Archive-It.org was developed in 2005 by the Internet Archive as a means of allowing institutions and content creators to voluntarily harvest and preserve collections of digital content and create digital archives.

-Crawls are contributed from various sources, some imported from third parties and others generated internally by the Archive.
+Crawls are contributed from various sources; some are imported from third parties, while others are generated internally by the Archive.
 For example, content comes from crawls contributed by the Sloan Foundation and Alexa, crawls run by the Internet Archive on behalf of NARA and the Internet Memory Foundation, webpages archived by Archive Team, and mirrors of Common Crawl.
 The "Worldwide Web Crawls" have been running since 2010 and capture the global Web.
 In September 2020, the Internet Archive announced a partnership with Cloudflare – an American content delivery network service provider – to automatically index websites served via its "Always Online" services.